Symonds Green

-'The Meadway' itself, from which a number of other local facilities take their name, was the principal eastbound road from Symonds Green to Old Stevenage and its route, if not name, dates from at least 1766.
-This road into town was intersected (at a point toward the eastern end of the present day Brick Kiln Road, Stevenage) following the construction in the mid-19th century of the Great Northern Railway, now part of the East Coast Main Line.
-The original route of The Meadway can still be followed on foot, from its origin at its junction with a track known as Kitching Lane just under the Motorway at the south-eastern corner of the Meadway playing fields, to where it emerges opposite the western end of Brick Kiln Road.
+'The Meadway' itself, from which a number of other local facilities take their name, was the principal eastbound road from Symonds Green to Old Stevenage, and its route, if not name, dates from at least 1766.
+This road into town was intersected (at a point toward the eastern end of the present-day Brick Kiln Road, Stevenage) following the construction in the mid-19th century of the Great Northern Railway, now part of the East Coast Main Line.
+The original route of The Meadway can still be followed on foot, from its origin at its junction with a track known as Kitching Lane just under the motorway at the south-eastern corner of the Meadway playing fields, to where it emerges opposite the western end of Brick Kiln Road.

-Owing to the arrival of the railway, The Meadway was terminated by way of a footbridge across the railway line.
-On the other side of the line the foot-way became Trinity Road, which served Holy Trinity Church built 1861 and which currently remains an active part of the Stevenage Conservation Area.
-There is no trace remaining of the footbridge, which would have emerged opposite the present filling station on the corner of Woolners Way and Trinity Road.
-Intriguingly, there is still a direct link between Holy Trinity Church, on Stevenage High Street, and Symonds Green, as both Holy Trinity & Christ the King in Symonds Green are churches that are part of the Stevenage Deanery, in the Archdeaconry of Hertford and belong to the Diocese of St. Albans, Church of England.
+Owing to the arrival of the railway, the Meadway was terminated by way of a footbridge across the railway line.
+On the other side of the line, the footway became Trinity Road, which served Holy Trinity Church, built in 1861, which currently remains an active part of the Stevenage Conservation Area.
+There remains no trace of the footbridge, which would have emerged opposite the present filling station on the corner of Woolners Way and Trinity Road.
+There is still a direct link between Holy Trinity Church, on Stevenage High Street, and Symonds Green, as both Holy Trinity & Christ the King in Symonds Green are churches that are part of the Stevenage Deanery, in the Archdeaconry of Hertford, and belong to the Diocese of St Albans, Church of England.

-Running roughly north–south across the common land on Symonds Green is 'Symonds Green Lane'.
-At the southern end of Symonds Green Lane, toward the Meadway playing fields, are a small number of 1930s houses originally built for the workers at Stevenage Nurseries, which existed nearby on the land now occupied by a 1970s housing estate, the service roadway of which provides the only vehicular access to the Conservation Area which is otherwise a Cul-de-sac.
-Symonds Green Lane narrows to a surfaced footpath at its boundary at both the south & north edges of the Conservation Area and in turn, links into the system of Stevenage cycle paths and other designated foot ways.
+Running north–south across the common land on Symonds Green is 'Symonds Green Lane'.
+At the southern end of Symonds Green Lane, toward the Meadway playing fields, are a small number of 1930s houses originally built for the workers at Stevenage Nurseries, which existed nearby on the land now occupied by a 1970s housing estate, the service roadway of which provides the only vehicular access to the conservation area, which is otherwise a cul-de-sac.
+Symonds Green Lane narrows to a surfaced footpath at its boundary at both the south & north edges of the Conservation Area and, in turn, links into the system of Stevenage cycle paths and other designated footways.